siran/writing/books/A New Arithmetic/A New Arithmetic - 999 Conclusion.md

 1+1 \text{ is not necessarily only } 2.
 $$

 That claim now has a formal meaning.
-If two unit ultrareals are joined with zero relation, ordinary arithmetic is recovered:
+If two unit ultrareals are added with zero relation, ordinary arithmetic is recovered:

 $$
 1+1=2.
 $$

-If they are joined in full alignment, the result is:
+If they are added in full alignment, the result is:

 $$
 1+1=4.
 $$

 The difference is not a contradiction.
-It is a difference of operation.
+It is a difference in term data and relation.

 An ultrareal number is a positive square-form: